Lamaq-Mujpurwala/genetic-programming-pytorch/README.md

-# This project was the most intresting and challenging rpoject I have worked on so far.
+## This project was the most intresting and challenging project I have worked on so far.
 From developing a basic GA algorithm in C to implementing it on PyTorch has given me a perfect hands-on experience to learn and interpret complex tasks.

 # 🧬 Evolving Neural Network Crossover Operators using Genetic Programming